 Second Place Winner 2018 Australian Music Composition Competition

-Rick Alexander is an engineer by day – he received a Ph.D. from Monash University in the 1980s – but his passion is classical guitar.
+Rick Alexander has a passion for classical guitar.
 Rick started composing for guitar in the mid-1990s and has released two CDs of his solo classical guitar compositions, the most recent in 2013.
 He’s also released a CD of his songs performed with singer Adelaide Greenaway.
 In the 2000s he studied composition and improvisation with guitarist Jarek Czechowicz and performed with Jarek and Brian Fisher (muted trumpet).

 In recent years Rick has started composing music for ensembles.
 He’s composed classical guitar duets, some of which he performed with guitarist Nicole Neal.
 He’s also recently started composing classical guitar trios and quartets.
 His piece “Jade” is to be performed by the Victorian Guitar Orchestra in 2018.

 Rick enjoys writing multi-part music.
 He thinks of the process of composition as a bit like working with clay and wood.
 He assembles ideas, builds a framework and then the contents are filled in stage by stage.
 As with clay, musical ideas can be added, manipulated, distorted, transformed.

 Rick is studying classical guitar with Ben Dix and is a member of the Victorian Guitar Orchestra.

 Inspired by the storm over a beach evocatively captured in Sue Needham’s artwork Stormy Seashore, Storming is in four sections: “Prequel”, “The Calm Before”, “The Storm” and “The Calm After”.

 “The Prequel” begins with a single violin.
 But the violin is soon joined by guitar and rhythmic strings, setting the scene for the rest of the composition.